 Christine Moehler is a senior associate and member of Pestalozzi's Litigation and Arbitration group in Zurich.
 Her main areas of practice are national and international commercial arbitration and litigation.
+She regularly acts as counsel and secretary to the arbitral tribunal in international arbitration proceedings under various rules (in particular ICC Rules and Swiss Rules).
+Her experience includes disputes relating to oil and gas, renewable energy, construction, IP and international sales.

 After graduating from the University of Zurich (Master of Laws) in 2003, Christine Moehler served as a law clerk at the District Court of Zurich.
 She was admitted to the Swiss bar in 2007 and joined Pestalozzi in the same year.
 In 2008, she worked at the Permanent Mission of Liechtenstein to the United Nations in New York as an adviser on international legal matters.
 In 2011, Christine Moehler was a Visiting Scholar at the University of Sydney Law School where she conducted research in the field of international arbitration.
 Beforehand, she worked at the Sydney office of a major Australian law firm as a foreign associate.
 She was awarded a doctorate in law (summa cum laude) from the University of Lucerne in 2014 for her thesis on the handling of consumer contracts in Swiss arbitration proceedings.